Patriarchs of Jerusalem warn against Christian Zionism and its "political agenda" in the Holy Land

 From that perspective, the Holy Land ceases to be primarily a place of faith and Christian custody, to become an ideological and geopolitical chessboard.
 It is precisely that shift—from faith to political activism—that concerns Jerusalem’s leaders.

-“Authority outside of communion”: the Patriarchs recall who represents the local Christians
+“Authority outside the communion”: the Patriarchs recall who represents the local Christians

-The signatories cite Romans 12:5 (“one body in Christ”) to emphasize that claiming authority outside of ecclesial communion wounds unity and burdens the pastoral mission of the historic Churches: the same ones that safeguard Christian life in the places linked to the life, death, and resurrection of Christ.
+The signatories cite Romans 12:5 (“one body in Christ”) to emphasize that claiming authority outside the ecclesial communion wounds unity and burdens the pastoral mission of the historic Churches: the same ones that safeguard Christian life in the places linked to the life, death, and resurrection of Christ.

 “Only we represent our Churches”: message to governments and international actors